What Happens If You Are Not At Fault In A Car Accident?

 What “Not At Fault” Means In Utah?

-Utah uses a no fault system for medical benefits.
+Utah uses a no-fault system for medical benefits.
 That means after a wreck, your own personal injury protection pays certain medical costs right away, even when the other driver caused the crash.

 This setup aims to get quick medical coverage first, then let seriously hurt people pursue the full value of their claim.
 In short, “not at fault” means the other driver’s negligence caused the crash, and once the threshold rules are met, you can seek money from that driver’s insurer for all losses the law allows.